 To note, Wedding Invitation Suites come after the Save the Dates and a few months prior to the wedding.
 They usually consist of the invitation, details card, RSVP card and RSVP envelope.
 It's basically a more detailed reminder of the festivities coming up.
 I suggest sending out your Wedding Invitation Suite at least two to three months in advance.
 Again, if it’s a destination wedding then you probably want to send it out sooner.

-Wedding Invitation Suites consist mainly of the following:
+The Wedding Invitation Suite consists mainly of the following:

-The first line usually states the couple’s parents or simply “Together with Their Families”
+The first line usually states the couple’s parents’ names or simply “Together with Their Families”